512jay/100DaysOfCodePython/AmazonPriceTracker/readme.md

 Realized that a lot of the link info after the '?' was not needed.
-New link: https://www.amazon.com/Raspberry-Model-2019-Quad-Bluetooth/dp/B07TC2BK1X/
+New link: https://www.amazon.com/Raspberry-Model-2019-Quad-Bluetooth/dp/B07TC2BK1X/ Oh, you caught that I changed the product, yeah I did that.

 Apparently lxml just needs to be installed in the environment for BeautifulSoup to be able to use it.
 I removed the import after PyCharm complained about it